jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

 ## X11
 - My X11 forwarding stops working after 20 minutes
 ???
 "Click to expand answer"
     This error comes from the `ForwardX11Timeout` variable, which is set by default to 20 minutes.
-To avoid this issue, a larger timeout can be supplied on the command line to, say, 336 hours (2 weeks):
+To avoid this issue, you can specify a value of 0 which completely disables the timeout.
+Or you can set a larger timeout to, say, 336 hours (2 weeks).
+This value can be supplied by changing your SSH configuration (see our [SSH document](../access/ssh.md)) or for each connection on the command line like this:

     ```
     $ ssh -X username@jhpce03.jhsph.edu -o ForwardX11Timeout=336h